 Location.
 34° 3.184′ N, 83° 55.536′ W. Marker is in Dacula, Georgia, in Gwinnett County.
 Marker is at the intersection of Hog Mountain Church Road and Braselton Highway (Georgia Route 124), on the right when traveling north on Hog Mountain Church Road.
+Marker is located at the north side of the church building.
 Touch for map.
-Marker is located at the north side of the church building.
 Marker is at or near this postal address: 1971 Hog Mountain Church Road, Dacula GA 30019, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Fort Daniel (approx. 0.6 miles away); Stone Structures (approx. 2.2 miles away); Elisha Winn House (approx. 2.3 miles away); Old Oak Tree Karina Miller Nature Preserve (approx. 2.7 miles away); Little Mulberry Park (approx. 2.9 miles away); The Dr. William Hinton House (approx. 3.8 miles away); Chesser-Williams House (approx. 4.6 miles away).
+Fort Daniel (approx. 0.6 miles away); Stone Structures (approx. 2.2 miles away); Elisha Winn House Old Oak Tree (approx. 2.6 miles away); Karina Miller Nature Preserve (approx. 2.7 miles away); Little Mulberry Park (approx. 2.9 miles away); The Dr. William Hinton House (approx. 3.8 miles away); Chesser-Williams House (approx. 4.6 miles away).
 Touch for a list and map of all markers in Dacula.

 Categories. • Antebellum South, US • Churches & Religion •

 More.
 Search the internet for Hog Mountain Baptist Church.